fullstackedorg/docs/docs/introduction.md

 ## Motivation

-Building applications is inherently rewarding; the modern development landscape provides an abundance of libraries and components that enable rapid, efficient iteration.
+Building applications is such a rewarding experience; the modern development landscape provides an abundance of libraries and components that enable rapid, efficient iteration.
 Running these applications locally on our development machines is typically a smooth, predictable experience.
 The real point of friction, however, emerges when the goal shifts from local execution to reliable deployment and operation on any other device.

-Currently, making an application available beyond its origin machine primarily involves two well-defined distribution channels:
+Currently, making an application available beyond our machine primarily involves two well-defined distribution channels:

 * App Marketplaces:
     * Apple App Store, Google Play Store, Microsoft Store, Meta Store, etc.